 - 1 teaspoon chopped fresh thyme

-- Starting at the end closest to you, tuck and roll the pastry until you reach the center of the sheet.
+- Starting at one of the long sides, tuck and roll the pastry until you reach the center of the sheet.
 Roll the opposite end toward the center until the two rolls meet.
-Dab a few drops of water onto the pastry if the rolls won't stick together in the center.
+Dab a few drops of water onto the pastry if the rolls don't stick together in the center.

 - Repeat process with second sheet of puff pastry and remaining ingredients.

-- Wrap the pastry rolls in plastic wrap and refrigerate (at least 1 hour) or freeze (30 minutes) until firm.
+- Wrap the pastry rolls in plastic wrap and refrigerate at least 1 hour, or freeze 30 minutes, until firm (but not completely frozen).
 Unwrap and cut with a sharp knife into 1/4-inch thick slices, about 24 per roll.

 To bake immediately:

-- Preheat oven to 425 degrees.
-Place sliced palmiers 1-inch apart on parchment-lined baking sheets.
-Bake until golden and flaky, 12-14 minutes, rotating pans halfway through.
+- Bake until golden and flaky, 12-15 minutes, rotating pans halfway through.
 (Bake time will depend on how cold your pastry is before going into the oven.)

 - Let rest 2-3 minutes and loosen palmiers from parchment with a thin metal spatula.
 Transfer to a wire rack to cool slightly.
 Serve warm.